 - Disk: Made to fit different models of disc and random orbital sanders.
 May be perforated for some models of sanders.
 Attachment includes pressure-sensitive adhesive (PSA) and “hook-and-loop” (similar to Velcro).

-Sanding can be messy, so I recommend some kind of dust collection system.
-I for one don’t sand and finish in the same room.
-I sand in my shop, and have another room on the other side of the house for finishing.
+Sanding can be messy, so we recommend some kind of dust collection system.
+We recommend you don’t sand and finish in the same room.
+We sand in our yard and have a separate space for finishing.

-Since redwood tends to be considered a softwood, it is recommended that you start with 120 grit sandpaper if the wood is already pretty smooth to start with.
-But if you are starting with something that might have been milled with a chainsaw, you might want to start and 36 grit, then go to 60, then 80, and progress in steps up to 220 grit.
-In my projects I usually start with 80 grit because I do a lot of my final shaping with sand paper when I carve.
+Redwood is a softwood, so we recommended you start with 120 grit sandpaper.
+If you are starting with something rough that might have been milled with a chainsaw, you might want to start and 36 grit, then go to 60, then 80, and progress in steps up to 220 grit.

 Proceeding through the grits in a progressive manner will give you the smoothest of finish, and the general consensus seems to agree on 220 grit being the sweet spot.

 If you have a home shop like us, your best tool choice for surface prep is going to be a good quality orbital sander up to about 150 grit, then hand sand to 220 grit.